 The gut is also very sensitive to being knocked about - more often than not it responds by shutting up shop and women experience constipation but, for others, the irritation of the bowel from a kicking baby can cause ‘the runs’.

-Likewise, when the womb contracts it can affect the bowels in the same way as it might during the early days of a woman’s menstrual period by triggering diarrhoea.
-This is really noticeable when the contractions ramp up at the very start of labour and one of the cardinal signs of early labour is that women can’t stay off the loo for long due to having a good old bowel clear-out.
+Likewise, when the womb contracts, it can affect the bowels in the same way as it might during the early days of a woman’s menstrual period by triggering diarrhoea.
+This is really noticeable when the contractions ramp up at the very start of labour when some women can’t stay off the loo for long.

 Could it be a tummy bug?

-Tablets to stop diarrhoea should never be necessary if a woman is otherwise well and should, in any case, always be prescribed by a doctor and never just be bought over the counter in pregnancy.
-If the diarrhoea is due to a tummy bug then it is sensible to stay hydrated, rest as much as possible and eat small, light meals.
+It is still possible to get food poisoning or a tummy bug in pregnancy so it's wise to discuss any bowel changes with your midwife.
+They can make sure that the diarrhoea is not a sign of anything more worrying.
+Tablets to stop diarrhoea if it's a tummy bug should always be prescribed by a doctor and never just bought over the counter in pregnancy.
+If the diarrhoea is due to a tummy bug, then it is sensible to stay hydrated, rest as much as possible and eat small, light meals until the symptoms go away.

 Is diarrhoea in pregnancy anything to worry about?

-Diarrhoea rarely poses a threat to the pregnancy but women should let their midwife or GP know if they have ongoing loose bowels and should always call the labour ward if they experience diarrhoea alongside contractions and not due.
+Diarrhoea rarely poses a threat to the pregnancy but you should let your midwife or GP know if you're have ongoing loose bowels.
+Call the labour ward if you're experience diarrhoea alongside contractions - especially if you are not due.

 When to see a doctor

-Because womb contractions can cause diarrhoea it is not unusual to have diarrhoea during a miscarriage and to think that it was the loose bowels and gut cramping which caused the miscarriage.
-However, the reality is actually the other way around - the womb contractions which happen when a woman sadly loses her baby can cause gut spasm and diarrhoea.
+Because womb contractions can cause diarrhoea, it is not unusual to have diarrhoea during a miscarriage and to then think that loose bowels and gut cramping caused the miscarriage.
+The reality is actually the other way around - the womb contractions which happen when a woman loses her baby can cause gut spasm and diarrhoea.

-If the due date is still a way off on the horizon and a woman has diarrhoea alongside contractions, it is always important to call the labour ward for advice in case it is an early sign of premature labour.
-It might simply be the head engaging into the pelvis which is causing the problem and it will all settle down again in due course, but this really is a case of ‘better to be safe than sorry’.
+If the due date is a long way off and a woman has diarrhoea alongside contractions, it is always important to call the labour ward for advice in case it is an early sign of premature labour.
+It could simply be the head engaging into the pelvis and will settle down again in due course so it isn't always a cause for concern, but better to get a professional opinion.

 About the expert